Child Protection Conferences

-Where a parent is on bail, or subject to an active police investigation, it is the responsibility of the Chair to ensure that the police representative can fully present their information and views and also that the parents participate as fully as circumstances allow.
+Where a parent is on bail, or subject to an active police investigation or any order which restricts contact and attendance at the meeting may constitute a breach, it is the responsibility of the Chair to ensure that the police representative can fully present their information and views and also that the parents participate as fully as circumstances allow.
 This might mean that if the police representative is a police officer they may be asked to leave a conference after providing information.
 It is not appropriate for a police officer to administer a caution to parents prior to the conference; the purpose of the conference is to enable analysis and not to progress a criminal investigation.

 The decision of the Chair over matters of exclusion is final regarding both parents and the child/ren.